Last Updated on

 Installment agreements with the IRS are payment schedules established by you and the IRS.
 You can make payments over time if you aren’t able to pay your taxes in full.
 Contact the IRS to initiate a payment installment.
 Try your best to do this through online methods as the setup fee for talking to a representative on a phone or in-person is more than double the cost of doing it online.
 Doing it yourself will have a higher risk of accidentally doing something wrong, but the IRS will help rectify any problems that arise.

-The setup fee could be waived or reimbursed to you after your finished paying off your debt if you qualify as a low-income taxpayer.
+The setup fee could be waived or reimbursed to you after your finished paying off your back taxes if you qualify as a low-income taxpayer.
 Follow this link here to see if your income falls into the low-income range.
 Take note that the amount varies based on where exactly you live.

 Types of Payments